Luckynirwan12/Convert-Image-To-Grayscale/README.md

 ## 🚀 How to Run

-1. Put your images inside the input_images/ folder.
+1. Put your images inside the `input_images/` folder.

 2. Run the script:

        python convert_to_gray.py

+3. Grayscale versions will be saved in `grayscale_images/`.